Profiles of all new principals named during the 2018-19 year

 Dr. Tamela Compton, Hawthorne Elementary School

-Compton has spent her entire 20-year career with Jefferson County Public Schools (JCPS).
-She is currently an assistant principal at Central High School and has served as an assistant principal at Noe Middle School as well as a counselor at Central and Marion C. Moore School and a teacher at Moore and Doss High School.
+Compton has spent her entire 20-year career with JCPS.
+She is currently an assistant principal at Central High School Magnet Career Academy (MCA) and has served as an assistant principal at Noe Middle School as well as a counselor at Central and Marion C. Moore School and a teacher at Moore and Doss High School.
 She was also the district's director of minority teacher recruitment for nearly two years.

-Compton will start her new role on Monday, Sept.
-24. She replaces Jessica Rosenthal, who was promoted to executive administrator of the district's middle schools over the summer.
+Compton started her new role on Monday, Sept.
+24. She replaced Jessica Rosenthal, who was promoted to executive administrator of the district's middle schools over the summer.
 Retired district administrators Darrell Jarrett and Ruth Jarrell have been serving as principals at Hawthorne in the interim.

 "I am humbled and honored to be named the new principal at Hawthorne Elementary School," Compton said.
 "I am excited and ready to get started."